NewfundametalsDAO/FrankenDAO/README.md

 FrankenDAO runs on [Foundry](https://book.getfoundry.sh/).

-To download foundryup (assuming a Linux or macOS System): `curl -L https://foundry.paradigm.xyz | bash`
+- To download foundryup (assuming Linux or macOS): `curl -L https://foundry.paradigm.xyz | bash`

-To start Foundry, run: `foundryup`
+- To start Foundry, run: `foundryup`

-To install dependencies: `forge install`
+- To install dependencies: `forge install`

 Because our contracts interact with the live Frankenpunks and Frankenmonsters contracts, all tests require forking Ethereum mainnet.
 We have the `foundry.toml` file set up to fork mainnet and set the gas price to 25 gwei, but you'll need to add your own RPC URL for it to work.

-Create a `.env` file and add the following:
+Create a `.env` file at the root of the folder and add the following:

 ```
 MAINNET_RPC_URL=http://INSERT_YOUR_URL_HERE.com
 ```
-Then source the environment variable by running the following in your terminal: `source .env`
+Source the environment variable by running the following in your terminal: `source .env`

 To run tests: `forge test`